Rare Birds: Voices of Holloway Prison

 An epic journey, in poetry, through a hundred years of history at London's Holloway Prison.

-Rare Birds creatively re-imagines the story of Holloway Prison’s first one hundred years through the voices of prisoners, staff and others connected to its history, in order to explore some of the injustices of the penal system during this period.
-Natalie Scott's meticulously researched, moving and lyrical poems bring to life well-known voices such as Ruth Ellis, Sylvia Pankhurst, Albert Pierrepoint, Emily Wilding Davison and Edith Thompson, plus a host of lesser-known names, to tell Holloway’s rich and gripping story.
+Rare Birds creatively re-imagines the rich and gripping story of Holloway Prison through the voices of prisoners, staff and others connected to its history, in order to explore some of the injustices of the penal system during its first hundred years.
+Natalie Scott's meticulously researched, moving and lyrical poems bring to life well-known voices such as Ruth Ellis, Sylvia Pankhurst, Emily Wilding Davison and Edith Thompson, plus a host of lesser-known names, to tell Holloway’s story in a truly unique and fascinating way.

 Praise for Rare Birds:

 ‘Rare Birds is one of the most extraordinary poetry collections I’ve ever read.
 Dozens of inhabitants of Holloway Prison – and the building itself – come to life as we’re led through a dizzying, exhilarating, dazzling cacophony of voices.
 There is a baleful beauty to their resulting angry music which will go “on and on and on and on and on” as a lyrical, life affirming counterpoint to the power games which provoked it.’
 Kate Fox